Raising Resilient Kids and Teens

-This workshop is currently only available online and includes the option to add additional modules which can be delivered on the same day as your workshop, or for an extra fee, on a different day.
+This workshop includes the option to add additional modules which can be delivered on the same day as your workshop, or for an extra fee, on a different day.
 For larger groups, we can run consecutive and concurrent workshops on the same day, depending on our availability.

 Standard - 2 hours